futuresuper/fs-website-2021/src/blog-posts/were-a-best-for-the-world-b-corp.md

 - We’re diversifying our supply chain, with a focus on lifting engagement with traditionally underrepresented groups and preferencing them as partners, in particular focussing on First Nations suppliers.
 - We’re doing our bit to reduce inequality through our charitable giving channels, which includes paying the rent by donating 10% of our office rental expense to First Nations organisations.

-If you want to check out our impact score and report in the B Corp directory, you can [find it here](https://bcorporation.net/directory/future-superannuation-holdings-pty-ltd).

 ![](https://res.cloudinary.com/future-super/image/upload/v1626307870/Bcorp_BlogPost.png)

 _Source: [BCorp Website](https://www.bcorporation.net/en-us/find-a-b-corp/company/future-superannuation-holdings-pty-ltd/)_